liborty/rstats/README.md

 * Autocorrelation, Pearson's, Spearman's and Kendall's correlations.
 * Finding minimum and maximum, linear transformation.

-Trait Vectors is sometimes unchecked for speed, so some caution is advisable.
+Trait Vectors is sometimes unchecked for speed, so some caution with data is advisable.

 ## Trait MutVectors